steppi/steppi.github.io/about.md

 Scientific Computing Ecosystem](https://www.scipy.org/about.html).
 I try to take a principled approach to machine learning with an emphasis on validation, interpretability, data quality, and understanding of the limitations of algorithms in the context of the systems in which they participate.
+You can find an up-to-date list of my publications on [Google Scholar](https://scholar.google.com/citations?user=_nbf9ZIAAAAJ&hl=en).

 Outside of my work, I am very interested in pure mathematics.
 In a past life I aspired to work at the intersection of combinatorics, algebra, and geometry